Bishop92/JavaScript-Data-Structures/README.md

 How to use
 ----------
-1. Download the minimized library [here](https://github.com/Bishop92/JavaScript-Data-Structures/blob/master/DataStructuresMinimized.js);
+1. Download the minimized library [here](https://raw.githubusercontent.com/Bishop92/JavaScript-Data-Structures/master/DataStructuresMinimized.js) (right click and save as...);

 2. Include the file in your project;